What is Eta Aquarid Meteor Shower?

 When to see them?

 Earth will pass through the debris left behind of 1P/Halley twice in a year.
 Once during April-May and the resultant meteor shower is called Eta Aquarid.
 Second time is during October and that meteor shower is called Orionid.
-The peak of Eta Aquarid is during the night between 6th and 7th of May.
+In 2020, the peak of Eta Aquarid is during the night between 5th and 6th of May.
 That means on that day between 2 AM and 4 AM, the maximum number of meteors can be seen.

 Be prepared to see about 20-40 meteors an hour.
 Can you imagine how stunning would that be?
 The sky will light up in all its glory and you don’t want to miss it for anything or anyone!